asperheim/serilog-sinks-azure-analytics/README.md

 # Serilog.Sinks.AzureAnalytics
-A Serilog sink that writes to Azure Log Analytics.
+A Serilog sink for .net Core that writes to Azure Log Analytics.

 ## Getting started